But sometimes, those alone aren’t enough. Buyers want more information before they make a purchase.

 This feature is only available to professional sellers who have been approved as brand owners through the Amazon Brand Registry process, as well as emerging brand owners who are part of certain managed selling programs, such as Launchpad and Amazon Exclusives.

 Note: You must have a registered trademark before you can apply for Brand Registry.
 Also, books, music, video, and DVD products do not qualify for A+ Content.

 Benefits of Using A+ Content

-You can try to manage your PPC campaigns as best as you can.
-But if your listings can’t persuade customers to buy, then you’re spending more than you need to.
+You can try to manage your PPC campaigns as best as you can but if your listings can’t persuade customers to buy, then you’re spending more than you need to.
 A+ Content can help enhance the customers’ shopping experience by persuading them with rich images and text.
-This leads to more sales, which directly reduces your ACoS.
+This leads to more sales which directly reduces your ACoS.

-Better reviews and reduced return rate
+It gives better reviews and reduced return rates.

 With A+ Content, you can show and compare your own products.